Seagate/nx-lyve-cloud-plugin/README.md

 Administration settings windows.
 Then you can enter your S3 credentials and a mount will appear on the system connected to the cloud.
 This can be selected as a backup mount and video files will be backed up to the cloud.

+## Debugging DW-Cumulus

+You can use the plugin with test credentials without having to access the DW private signature key.
+Just follow the [guide](tools/subscription/README.md) in tools/subscription

 ## License

 Most of the project is licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/) and the rest